-Your performance in the course will be evaluated by weekly quizzes, two in-class midterm exams and the final exam.
+Your performance in the course will be evaluated by three quizzes, two in-class midterm exams and the final exam.
+Regardless of whether lectures are in-person or over Zoom, all quizzes and exams will be given over Canvas to make sure everyone has the same opportunity to do well.
 Quizzes and exams will consist of fill in the blank, short answer, multiple choice, and short essay questions.

-Exams will be open book and open note.
+Quizzes and exams will be open book and open note.
 However, you may not consult other students or the internet (outside of your online textbook or material on the course website).
 It is important to remember that open book and open note exams still require that you study.
 The questions will be harder than what would be found on a closed-book exam and the exam will still need to be completed in the same amount of time.
 If you plan to look up every answer, you will run out of time so please make sure you study for the exam.

 There are no scheduled make-up quizzes or exams.
 Failure to take the quiz/exam will result in a zero.
-Extraordinary circumstances preventing you from taking an exam must be discussed $\geq$ 24 hours in advance with the Student Affairs Office (vcsa@ucsd.edu) and Professor Daugherty.
+Extraordinary circumstances preventing you from taking an exam must be discussed 24 hours in advance with the Student Affairs Office (vcsa@ucsd.edu) and Professor Daugherty.
 If exceptions are made for these special circumstances, the make-up will be an ORAL or ESSAY exam given by Professor Daugherty.

-Quizzes: Quizzes will be given each week and will remain available to be taken on Canvas for 48 hours.
+- Quizzes: Quizzes will be given at the end of weeks 2, 5, and 9.
+Quizzes will be posted on Canvas by Friday evening and need to be completed by Sunday at 11:59pm.
 You will have 30 min to complete the quiz once you begin it.
 Each quiz will be worth 3% of your grade.

-- Midterm I: Given during class time on January 25.
-Worth 20% of your grade.
-Will cover all lecture and reading material assigned for lectures 1-5. - Midterm II: Given during class time on February 17.
-Worth 20% of your grade.
-Will predominantly cover lecture and reading material assigned for lectures 7-11, but materials from lectures 1-5 will need to be remembered for this exam. - Final: Given on March 17 7:00pm 10:00pm.
-Worth 30% of your grade.
-Covering all lecture and reading material assigned the entire class with emphasis on material and reading assigned for lectures 13-18. - Extra credit: You will be able to earn up to 3% extra credit on your final grade at any point in the quarter by completing either of the extra credit assignments described below.
+Everyone who completes all three quizzes will have 1% automatically added to their grade. - Midterm I: Given during class time on January 25.
+Worth 25% of your grade.
+Will cover all lecture and reading material assigned for lectures 1-6. - Midterm II: Given during class time on February 17.
+Worth 25% of your grade.
+Will predominantly cover lecture and reading material assigned for lectures 8-13, but materials from lectures 1-6 will need to be remembered for this exam. - Final: Given on March 17 3:00pm 6:00pm.
+Worth 40% of your grade.
+Covering all lecture and reading material assigned the entire class with emphasis on material and reading assigned for lectures 15-20. - Extra credit: You will be able to earn up to 3% extra credit on your final grade by completing either of the extra credit assignments described below before the last day of class.
 Extra credit will be assigned as determined by Dr. Daugherty.